Dimserene/Dimserenes-Modpack/README.md

     - D6 jokers
     - DX Tarots
   - Change all `SMODS.Tag(s)` and `SMODS.Booster(s)` instances everywhere in files of this mod into `CATag(s)` and `CABooster(s)`
+  - Thanks ejwu, Chromapie and Myst for this

   - Needs tweak for compat with the following mods:
     - Not Just Yet
   - Find and delete this entire section:
     ![alt text](https://media.discordapp.net/attachments/1254814398476713994/1255174809122246666/image.png?ex=667cd4e2&is=667b8362&hm=41834b0f44b02933db6238cbd95861a86ddb142a8ab0e8e03d44433c1a3ded67&)
+  - Thanks Toneblock for this

 - [__Cryptid__](https://github.com/MathIsFun0/Cryptid) 0.3.4c (latest main code)